RobinKumar5986/wwwhisper/README.md

 is the fastest and easiest way to setup wwwhisper access control, it requires only 3 lines of config.

-NOTE: wwwhisper standalone setup procedure is outdated.
-The scripts need to be updated to include token email delivery configuration (originally wwwhisper used Mozilla Persona and didn't need to send emails with tokens to verify email ownership).
+__NOTE: wwwhisper standalone setup procedure is outdated.
+The scripts need to be updated to include token email delivery configuration (originally wwwhisper used Mozilla Persona and didn't need to send emails with tokens to verify email ownership).__

-Following steps demonstrate how to install and configure nginx with wwwhisper authentication on Debian-derivative distributions (including Ubuntu).
+(Needs update: Following steps demonstrate how to install and configure nginx with wwwhisper authentication on Debian-derivative distributions (including Ubuntu).
 The steps should be easy to adjust to work on other POSIX systems.
 [Unprivileged installation](https://github.com/wrr/wwwhisper/blob/master/doc/unprivileged_install.md) is good for experiments, development or if you don't have administrative privileged on the machine.
-[System-wide installation](https://github.com/wrr/wwwhisper/blob/master/doc/system_wide_install.md) is recommended for more serious deployments.
+[System-wide installation](https://github.com/wrr/wwwhisper/blob/master/doc/system_wide_install.md) is recommended for more serious deployments.)

 If you are already using nginx, you may use these steps as guidance and adjust them to fit your current configuration.